nestedfunction/strings/ref/README.md

 wip wip

+***Disclaimer: I am not an expert.
+These are just random tidbits I gleaned from trial and error.
+Consult at your own peril.***

 You need a lot of patience and a medium-high level of frustration tolerance, cos things can get very fiddly.